New Zealand AM class electric multiple unit: History

+Procurement

 In February 2010, an "industry engagement document" preceding the formal call for tenders was published, calling for 114 EMU cars in 38 three-car sets, capable of being coupled as six-car trains, the maximum Auckland's stations can handle.
 The tender also included 13 electric locomotives (which did not eventuate).
 The sets would have seated around 240 passengers.
 While the document specified only a small number of elements, it required a speed of 110 km/h for fully laden trains, a minimum design life of 35 years and the ability to climb the steep grades of the proposed City Rail Link.
 The expected value of the contract was approximately $500 million.

 In December 2010, there was concern that government handling of the tender could be placing the process into doubt, with four tenderers out of the ten shortlisted having withdrawn.
 One of them, Bombardier Transportation, criticised the government for initially shortlisting four companies then extending it to ten, which in their view created a lack of confidence in the tendering process.
 Another criticism was that KiwiRail had "effectively prevented" their facilities in Hillside and Lower Hutt from tendering for the contract or parts of the contract, settling for encouraging overseas tenderers to include some local component.
 This, together with the refusal to allow local manufacturing to build railway wagons, was seen by groups such as unions and newspaper commenters as a sign that KiwiRail/the Government was unwilling to support New Zealand rail manufacturing.

-In April 2011, it was confirmed that the shortlist had been reduced to two, with the contract expected to be awarded several months later.
+In April 2011, it was confirmed that the shortlist had been reduced to two – Construcciones y Auxiliar de Ferrocarriles (CAF) and Hyundai Rotem – with the contract expected to be awarded several months later.
 Still uncertain was ownership of the trains, with Auckland Transport preferring to take ownership rather than KiwiRail.
 The Rail & Maritime Transport Union favoured this course, as it would have ensured that they could not be sold by the government at a later stage.
 Auckland Council transport committee chairman Mike Lee noted that it would be inappropriate that Auckland would be expected to pay back a government loan for the trains (unlike recent Wellington train purchases), yet could end up not owning the trains.

 In August 2011, it was confirmed that the tender specification had been changed to 57 three-car EMUs (approximately 50% more than before) and no locomotives, reducing long-term maintenance costs.
 All trains would be able to use the City Rail Link, which might not have been possible for locomotive-hauled carriages as they would not have met performance and fire rating requirements.
 The purchase price included a 12-year maintenance contract.
 On the funding side, after long negotiations between Auckland Council/Auckland Transport and the government, it was declared that the trains would be owned by Auckland, with Auckland paying approximately half of the cost from rates, as well as paying annual track access charges to KiwiRail and any potential purchase price increases as the winning tenderer was finalised.